Hawaii Water Quality at a Glance

 Military Contamination Response

-- Red Hill Fuel Leak Impact: The November 2021 fuel spill at Pearl Harbor contaminated drinking water for over 90,000 military families and civilians, leading to ongoing health concerns and lawsuit proceedings.
+• Red Hill Fuel Leak Impact: The November 2021 fuel spill at Pearl Harbor contaminated drinking water for over 93,000 military families and civilians, with 87% of surveyed residents reporting illness from the contamination.

 Island-Specific Water Security

-- Cesspool Conversion Requirements: Over 80,000 cesspools must be upgraded by 2050 to prevent groundwater contamination, with 90% of households lacking financial capacity for necessary improvements.
+• Cesspool Conversion Requirements: Over 80,000 cesspools must be upgraded by 2050 to prevent groundwater contamination, with conversion costs ranging from $23,000-$38,000 putting the process out of reach for 97% of Hawaii homeowners without financial assistance.

 Looking Forward: 2025-2030